-An essay competition aimed at inspiring youngsters across Cambridgeshire to help develop their intellectual curiosity has been launched by The Perse.
+An essay competition aimed at inspiring youngsters across the UK to help develop their intellectual curiosity has been launched by The Perse.

-The Perse Research Essay competition is open to Year 9 pupils across the county with a wide range of titles across a variety of subject areas, ready to be answered.
+The Perse School Cambridge Aristotelian Award for Research is open to Year 9 pupils across the country with a wide range of titles across a variety of subject areas, ready to be answered.

-The competition is divided into two categories – arts/humanities and sciences – and there are prizes available for winners and runners-up in each section.
-The winner of each category will receive a prize of £30.
-Additionally, there will also be two ‘highly commended’ prizes in each section worth £10 each.
+The competition is divided into two categories – arts/humanities and sciences – and there are prizes available for winners in each section.
+The winner of each category will receive a prize of £70.
+Additionally, there will also be four ‘distinction’ prizes in each section worth £20 each.

 This competition has been set up to promote independent study skills in Year 9 pupils while simultaneously providing an avenue to explore super-curricular interests in the arts, humanities and sciences.
 This competition is split into two categories (arts/humanities and sciences).
 Prizes are awarded to winners in each half of the competition.

 A group of Lower Sixth Students identified this as a potential opportunity for the school to offer and have created the competition under the guidance of the Head of Research at The Perse School.